munabedan/incul-manager/README.md

 ### Low Priority

-- [ ] Ability to create templates for other distros
+- [ ] Ability to create templates from other distros images
 - [ ] Make it installable on other distros/DE